Romy London

 Buffalo Chickpeas

-If you enjoyed making and eating this Vegan Quinotto, you might also want to try this creamy Vegan Mushroom Risotto, or the light and refreshing Broad Bean, Courgette and Pea Risotto that's an ideal meal for the warmer months.
+If you enjoyed making and eating this Vegan Quinotto, you might also want to try this creamy Vegan Mushroom Risotto, or this divine Pumpkin Risotto that's an ideal meal for the colder months.

 Here's a handy recipe card that you can print out and keep in your kitchen for easy reference: